The First Black NASCAR Driver: Wendell Scott

 Several years later, Scott had made a name for himself on the track, but knew the Dixie Circuit could only take him so far.
 NASCAR was where the real heavy hitters were.
 So once again, he towed his car to a NASCAR event at the old Richmond oval.

 There, Scott asked a steward named Mike Poston to grant him a license.
 Though not a powerful NASCAR official, Poston did have the power to grant licenses.
 Poston warned Scott of the adversity he’d face in the series, but seeing Scott’s determination, he granted the license.

-This meant Scott officially became NASCAR’s first black driver in 1953.
+This meant Wendell Scott officially became NASCAR’s first Black driver in 1953.
 Poston later told Scott that when word got to NASCAR headquarters, “they raised hell with him”.